Niloy333/eegFloss/README.md

 # *eegFloss*: A Python Package to floss out artifacts from sleep EEG data

 ## Overview
-EEG data is often affected by artifacts caused by both internal factors (e.g., device issues) and external influences (e.g., movement or environmental noise).
-In sleep research, these artifacts frequently go undetected, which can impair the performance of automatic sleep-stage scoring models and reduce the reliability of study outcomes.
+EEG data often contains artifacts caused by both internal factors (such as device issues) and external influences (such as movement or environmental noise).
+In sleep research, these artifacts frequently go unnoticed or undetected, which can impair the performance and reliability of data-driven models or analyses (especially automatic sleep-stage scoring models) and reduce the credibility of study outcomes.

 Most existing artifact detection methods rely on threshold-based techniques.
-While easy to implement, these methods struggle to detect complex or unfamiliar artifacts and typically lack generalizability across datasets.
+While easy to implement, these methods often struggle to detect complex or unfamiliar artifacts and typically lack generalizability across datasets.

 **eegFloss** addresses this challenge with *eegUsability*—a machine learning (ML) model designed to detect artifact-contaminated EEG segments in sleep recordings.
-The model was trained and evaluated on manually labeled EEG data from 15 participants (127 nights) recorded using the Zmax headband, but it can also be applied to sleep EEG data from other devices to detect common artifacts and assess data usability.
+The model was trained and evaluated on manually artifact-labeled EEG data from 15 participants (127 nights) recorded using the Zmax headband, but it can be applied to sleep EEG data from other devices as well to detect common artifacts and assess data usability.

 The package also includes *eegMobility*—an ML model that detects the degree of movement throughout the night based on **Zmax** accelerometer data.
 This information is used to automatically detect Time-in-Bed (TIB).
 For further details, please refer to the [associated paper]().